Britain due to set out Chinese cyber security threat | Law-Order

 Britain due to set out Chinese cyber security threat

-Deputy Prime Minister Oliver Dowden is due to make a statement on the issue to parliament on Monday, a government official said, declining to confirm whether he will also announce reprisals including sanctions.
-There has been growing anxiety about China’s alleged espionage activity in Britain, particularly after it emerged last year that a parliamentary researcher was arrested on suspicion of spying for China.
+When asked about that hack on Monday, Sunak told reporters he did not want to pre-empt Dowden's statement, but added: "China represents an economic threat to our security and an epoch defining challenge which is why we have invested significantly in capabilities, tools and powers that we need to keep this country safe."
+The government said last year that Chinese spies are targeting British officials in sensitive positions in politics, defence and business as part of an increasingly sophisticated spying operation to gain access to secrets.
+The Chinese embassy in London did not immediately respond to a request for comment.

-Britain will give details of the cyber security threat it says is posed by China on Monday, and may blame Beijing for a hack on its electoral watchdog, as worries about interference grow before an election expected later this year.
-Deputy Prime Minister Oliver Dowden is due to make a statement on the issue to parliament on Monday, a government official said, declining to confirm whether he will also announce reprisals including sanctions.
+Britain will give details of the cyber security threat it says is posed by China on Monday, and may blame Beijing for a hack on its electoral watchdog as worries about interference grow before an election expected later this year.
+Deputy Prime Minister Oliver Dowden is due to make a statement on the issue to parliament on Monday.
+Prime Minister Rishi Sunak declined to confirm whether Dowden would also announce reprisals including sanctions.

 There has been growing anxiety about China's alleged espionage activity in Britain, particularly after it emerged last year that a parliamentary researcher was arrested on suspicion of spying for China.
 A group of British lawmakers who are well known critics of China have been called to a briefing by parliament's director of security on Monday, a source told Reuters.